 15. Keep calm, keep winning

 Customers are your bread & butter.
 You cannot afford to make even the smallest mistake when communicating with your customers.
 Train your agents to be on their toes all the time.
-Motivate them to do best and reward them when they deliver.
+Motivate them to do their best and reward them when they deliver.
 Keep a transparent and open communication environment in the organization to reduce the employee turnover rate.
-Follow the above-stated tips and see the rise of your call centers’ performance.
+Follow the above-stated call center best practices and see the rise of your call centers’ performance.
 For further queries, comment below.
 Thanks!